 As with many smaller states, Connecticut's scope of spending is very broad, with the state responsible for delivering or funding numerous services normally handled at the local level.
 Formula funding for local schools and subsidies for higher education highlight the state's role in education, which extends as well to making teacher pension contributions and funding school capital.
-Municipal aid is also significant, although previously shared sales tax revenue was suspended in the enacted biennial budget.
-Municipal aid will instead be funded through a number of targeted grants coming directly from the general fund, including to the financially troubled city of Hartford.
+Municipal aid is also significant, although previous sharing of sales tax revenue was suspended in the enacted biennial budget.
+Municipal aid in the current budget is instead funded through a number of targeted grants coming directly from the general fund, including to the financially troubled city of Hartford.